Updated June 6, 2021

 Desexed dogs are at a higher risk of osteosarcoma

-The study by Cooley et al. (2002) indeed found a frightening two to fourfold increase in the incidence of bone cancer in neutered dogs.
+The study by Cooley et al indeed found a frightening two to fourfold increase in the incidence of bone cancer in neutered dogs.
 However, the same study showed the desexed dogs lived longer.
 Once again it is likely that extra cancer seen is at least partly due to a longer lifespan.
 The other studies quoted here have not managed to repeat these findings.

 Desexed dogs have a higher incidence of hypothyroidism

 This statement results from a selective reading of the literature.
-Two older studies (Milne and Hayes, 1981; Panciera, 1994) show neutering to be a risk factor for the development of hypothyroidism.
-However, two more recent studies (Dixon and Mooney 1999; Dixon et al. 1999) using age-matched controls and more accurate testing found neutering had no apparent effect.
+Two older studies (Milne and Hayes; Panciera) show neutering to be a risk factor for the development of hypothyroidism.
+However, two more recent studies (Dixon and Mooney; Dixon et al) using age-matched controls and more accurate testing found neutering had no apparent effect.

 Desexed dogs have more behaviour problems

-The Spain et al. (2004) study cited compared early age with traditional age neutering within a dog shelter.
-The authors indeed found more noise phobias and sexual behaviour in the early desexing group but separation anxiety, roaming behaviour, urination when frightened and relinquishment by owners was less.
+The Spain et al study cited found more noise phobias and sexual behaviour in an early desexing group but separation anxiety, roaming behaviour, urination when frightened and relinquishment by owners were less.
 Why was this second finding not mentioned?
-Regardless, the early group were treated and homed very differently, so the authors felt that the behavioural differences likely reflect management differences.
+Regardless, the early group were treated and homed very differently, so the authors felt that the behavioural differences likely reflected management differences.

-In general, as I mentioned earlier, it is proven that desexing reduces a wide range of problem behaviour (Neilson et al. 1997; Maarschalkerweerd et al. 1997).
+In general, as I mentioned earlier, it is proven that desexing reduces a wide range of problem behaviour, especially biting and marking (Neilson et al; Maarschalkerweerd et al; D’onise et al).
 Follow this link to read about the debate over aggression in neutered female dogs.

 Desexed dogs are more likely to have a vaccine reaction.

 This is strange but true.
 Moore et al found neutered dogs were around one-third more likely to have a vaccine reaction.
 The overall rate was 0.38% of vaccinations.

 Moving on, what about some of the more down-to-earth concerns owners may have about desexing?
 In contrast to the evidence-based discussion above I’ll answer these using my completely anecdotal experience and opinions.
 Feel free to argue.